mikieyx/4Mail/meetings.md

 - Michael, Cedric, Van and Alex are all present
 - Michael, Cedric, Alex are finished with their requirements
-- Van will work with Cedric to finish the last requirement starring important emails
+- Van will work with Cedric to finish the last requirement
 - Michael will work on virutal environment and test cases
 - Cedric and Van will on using bootstrap to make their sections more nicer
 - Alex will work on commenting and documenting the code